A World-Class Education in the Heart of Chicago

 After you decide to enroll and make a deposit to confirm your attendance, you should complete a housing application.
 Students must submit a $500 prepayment when they apply.
 We expect new freshmen and transfers to live on campus their first year.
 See floor plans and photos and apply for housing—which is offered on a first-come, first-served basis—at colum.edu/residencelife.

-Please note: Spring 2017 move-in for incoming international students will be Tuesday, January 17.
+Please note: Fall 2017 move-in for incoming international students will be Tuesday, August 29.

-- Spring 2017 Orientation and International Student Welcome Program
+- Fall 2017 Orientation and International Student Welcome Program

-ISPW workshops will cover topics such as maintaining your immigration status, academic expectations, building community, navigating the city of Chicago and more.
+ISWP is a mandatory event that takes place August 30 and 31.
 All international students must attend both days.
+ISPW workshops cover topics such as maintaining your immigration status, academic expectations, building community and navigating the city of Chicago.

-Please note: For students with an on-campus housing contract, we have arranged for you to move in on January 17.
-If you have any questions please contact email@example.com.
-We will be updating this site periodically, so check back for updated information.
+If you have an on-campus housing contract, you will move in on August 29.
+Contact firstname.lastname@example.org with any questions.
+We will update this site periodically, so check back for the most up-to-date information.

 - Buddy Program